heli-t-00/Project2_badmintonCourt/README.md

 - As a new user, I want to...
 'Identify service areas for double players game'.

 * Use animation, to illustrate service zones.
-* Additional Feature: Tooltips with additional explanations for each area.
+* Additional Feature:
+    - a test for user to check whether they can identify service area
+    - a test to identify areas of the court

 This project will demonstrate my ability to integrate technical knowledge with design principles to create an accessible and responsive web application.